stdNullPtr/Flutter-Signal-Protocol-PoC/README.md

 The PoC implements proper session acknowledgment, which is crucial for the Double Ratchet algorithm:
 - Initial messages use PreKey messages (containing X3DH materials)
 - After session establishment, a cryptographic acknowledgment occurs
+- When receiving a PreKey message, the receiver creates a session
+- The receiver acknowledges the session by clearing unacknowledged PreKey flag
 - Subsequent messages use the more efficient "whisper" message type
 - This follows the Signal Protocol's security design for session establishment